camya/filament-title-with-slug/README.md

 <img src="docs/camya-filament-title-with-slug_teaser-github.jpg" />

-# TitleWithSlugInput - Easy Permalink Slugs for the FilamentPHP Form Builder (PHP / Laravel / Livewire)
+# "Title With Slug" Input - Easy Permalink Slugs for Filament Forms (PHP / Laravel / Livewire)

 This package for [FilamentPHP](https://filamentphp.com/) adds the form component `TitleWithSlugInput` which allows to edit titles and slugs easily.

-It is inspired by the **classic WordPress title & slug** implementation.
+It is inspired by the classic **WordPress title & slug** implementation.

 ```php
 TitleWithSlugInput::make(